-After a CT scan, biopsy, and one more test to do—a PET/CT scan—I was going to decide what kind of treatment to do for my cancer diagnosis of Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver.
+After a CT scan, biopsy, and one more test to do—a PET/CT scan—I was going to decide what kind of treatment to do for the cancer I was diagnosed Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver, stage IV (cause was Hepatitis C that I got from the blood transfusion result of the car accident in 2001).

 I was already so weak from the CT scan test and biopsy procedure (I had so much pain after biopcy).
 I was not able to take the PET/CT scan test as I’d planned, but finally I got strong enough to go on April 27.
 I am very sensitive to chemicals, synthetic medicines, household products and skin products, so it is a challenge for me to take any test at hospitals or clinics.